Jay-Wook/regulations/REGULATIONS.md

     - 1d3) The Commissioner MUST finalize and settle any disputes that occur during the competition.
     - 1d4) If one or more competitors experiences an equipment failure outside their control during a race, the commissioner MUST provide a "make-up" round.
 - 1e) The BOD MUST identify a lead Tournament Engineer for each event:
-    - 1e1) The lead engineer MUST ensure all CRGA equipment is assembled and fully operational prior to the start of an event.
+    - 1e1) The lead engineer MUST ensure all RTO equipment is assembled and fully operational prior to the start of an event.
-    - 1e2) The lead engineer MAY perform live tests with competitors prior to the event; all competitors MUST have equal opportunity to practice on CRGA equipment.
+    - 1e2) The lead engineer MAY perform live tests with competitors prior to the event; all competitors MUST have equal opportunity to practice on RTO equipment.
-    - 1e3) The lead engineer MUST ensure the CRGA equipment is fully operational throughout the tournament.
+    - 1e3) The lead engineer MUST ensure the RTO equipment is fully operational throughout the tournament.
     - 1e4) The lead engineer MUST troubleshoot and fix any errors that occur during the tournament.
     - 1e5) The lead engineer MUST report any technical issues during the tournament immediately to the commissioner.
-    - 1e6) The lead engineer MUST securely store CRGA equipment at the end of each day of the tournament.
+    - 1e6) The lead engineer MUST securely store RTO equipment at the end of each day of the tournament.
     - 1e7) The lead engineer MUST securely disassemble equipment at the conclusion of the tournament.
 - 1f) The commissioner MUST identify a scorekeeper.
     - 1f1) The scorekeeper MUST verify the scores, times, or other relevant information which is used to identify the tournament winner.
     - 1f2) The scorekeeper MUST make the tournament information available to the competing persons in a timely manner.
     - 1f3) The scorekeeper MUST make records available at retrotournaments.org.
-    - 1f4) The scorekeeper MUST make the final tournament results available to the CRGA scoremaster following the event.
+    - 1f4) The scorekeeper MUST make the final tournament results available to the RTO scoremaster following the event.
     - 1f5) Any member of the organizing team MAY take on the role of scorekeeper.

 ## Article 2: Competitors and Code of Conduct

-- 2a) All persons MUST promote fairness and honor during all CRGA events.
+- 2a) All persons MUST promote fairness and honor during all RTO events.
-- 2b) All persons MUST obey rules and laws outside CRGA:
+- 2b) All persons MUST obey rules and laws outside RTO:
     - 2b1) All persons MUST respect and follow the laws governed by the United States during the competition.
     - 2b2) All persons MUST respect and follow the laws governed by local jurisdiction (and country if not on U.S. soil) of the host competition site.
     - 2b3) All persons MUST comply with venue rules.